Juan Sebastián Verón: Returning home

 In July 2007, Kevin Payne, president of Major League Soccer club D.C.
 United, met with Verón in Buenos Aires to discuss a possible transfer, but Verón decided to stay in Estudiantes.
 Verón suffered from a string of minor injuries after his return from the 2007 Copa América, and missed a number of important games during the 2007–08 season.
 In early 2008, several football personalities chose Verón as the best player in the Argentine league.

-Veron's fitness improved in time for the 2008–09 season, in which Estudiantes reached the finals of the Copa Sudamericana and secured a place in the 2009 Copa Libertadores.
+Verón's fitness improved in time for the 2008–09 season, in which Estudiantes reached the finals of the Copa Sudamericana and secured a place in the 2009 Copa Libertadores.

 In 2009, he played in the Copa Libertadores for the second time, having seen Estudiantes eliminated in the round of 16 in the previous year by eventual champions Liga de Quito.
 After displaying his usual excellent level of play throughout the tournament, he found himself leading Estudiantes into the final for the first time since 1971.
 The Copa Libertadores has long been a special competition for Estudiantes and its fans, ever since the team won three consecutive titles from 1968 to 1970 with Verón's father playing a key role on the left wing.
 Verón certainly shared this affinity for the most prestigious title in the American continent, as evidenced by his declaration before the final: "I would trade everything I've won for this title."
 His dream came true as Estudiantes won the final, after an aggregate of 2–1.
 A 0–0 tie in La Plata and a dramatic 2–1 win away in Belo Horizonte against Brazil's Cruzeiro sealed el pincha's triumph.
 Verón was chosen by visitors to fifa.com as the best player of the 2009 Copa Libertadores.

 Verón was twice elected South American Footballer of the Year (2008 and 2009) by Uruguayan newspaper El País, a title that is cited worldwide.

+In 2012, he played for Asociación Coronel Brandsen in Liga Amateur Platense.

 Returning from retirement

+In 2016, he played for Estrella de Berisso, of Liga Amateur Platense.

 In December 2016, Verón returned to professional football, signing an 18-month contract to play for Estudiantes in the 2017 Copa Libertadores.
 Verón had vowed to return if fans bought 65% of the boxes at the club's new stadium, and fulfilled that promise by signing an 18-month contract; he would be given a minimum salary that would go directly back to the club for everyday operations.
 He made his first appearance for the club since coming out of retirement in a 1–0 friendly victory over Bahia in the Florida Cup, in Orlando, on 15 January 2017, playing the first half, before being substituted.